Surely you've seen them in Bridal Magazines and on wedding sites.

 What’s in the contract and how do we pay you?

 Is there a schedule?
 Since wedding work is sometimes feast and famine, some professionals have a payment schedule in place to make sure everything is running smoothly throughout the year.
 A professional will also present you with a contract that legally obligates them (and you) to perform (and pay) for services rendered.
-Make sure it details what they’ll provide, start & end times, and anything else (like power or a table) they might need to be successful at your event.
+Make sure it details what services they’ll provide, start & end times, and anything else (like power or a table) they might need to be successful at your event.

 What’s your mic style and level of interaction?